 Cumberland Valley has a strong agricultural heritage with an abundance of orchards and farms that invite you and the family to experience the beauty and bounty of each season.
 Discover even more places to find fresh produce on our Fresh Picked Fun trip idea.

-The Valley's orchards provide delicious fruits throughout the seasons from juicy summer peaches to crisp fall apples.
+The Valley's orchards provide delicious fruits throughout the seasons, from juicy summer peaches to crisp fall apples.
 Stop by one of these farm stands for freshly picked fruit and beautiful views of rolling fields of trees.
 Please be sure to check each location's website or social media pages for details.

 Mt.
 Airy Orchards: The orchard and farm store offer various produce, u-pick options, and kid-friendly attractions.
-Spring and summer are berry seasons -- pick your own strawberries, blueberries, black raspberries, and blackberries.
+Spring and summer are berry seasons -- pick your own strawberries, blueberries, red and black raspberries, and blackberries.
+Brighten your day with pick-your-own sunflowers during the summer season.
 During weekends in the fall, families can roam through a themed five-acre corn maze.
 Choose from over 25 varieties of apples and search through acres of pumpkins during your visit.
 Orchard tours on a tractor-pulled wagon can be booked in the summer and fall for a minimum of 10 people.

-The Peters Orchards: The farm stand located at the orchard sells apples, peaches, pears, cherries, apricots, and more.
+The Peters Orchards: The farm stand located at the orchard sells fresh-picked, locally-grown fruits and vegetables such as apples, peaches, pears, cherries, apricots, and more.
 Enjoy scenic views of northeastern Adams County, the largest producer of apples in Pennsylvania and nicknamed "Apple Capital USA."
+A pond and picnic tables across the road make this the perfect location for a picnic.